HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/vanity_url/adm_vanity_url/van_url_cfgtsk_sync_db.md

         Use this parameter to specify the host name of the virtual portal.
 For example, the host name can be vp.example.com.

-        !!! note
-            You can specify the VirtualPortalHost parameter alone only if the host name is unique.
+        **Note:** You can specify the VirtualPortalHost parameter alone only if the host name is unique.
 If the host name of the virtual portal is the same as the host name of the default virtual portal, you must also specify the VirtualPortalContext parameter.

     -   **VirtualPortalContext**